-- Does successful fundraising by the OPs mean that their travel expenses for WMG work are covered in full - no assurance this is the case - but that is the extent of the remuneration? - R/ Ideally OP fundraising efforts would also contribute to compensation for their time and expenses. - Do the OPs manage the finances for the WMG, keeping books, processing reimbursements, etc? - R/Yes, unless they decide to subcontract that out. - How are financial decisions made- by all the OPs?
-With advice from members of the WMG? - R/ Yes, financial decisions are made by all OPs.
+- Does successful fundraising by the OPs mean that their travel expenses for WMG work are covered in full, and that is the extent of the remuneration?

+R/ Ideally OP fundraising efforts contribute to compensation for their time and travel expenses, but there is no guarantee that travel is covered in full. - Do the OPs manage the finances for the WMG, keeping books, processing reimbursements, etc?

+R/ Yes, through the administrator of the grant, unless they decide to subcontract that out.

+- How are financial decisions made- by all the OPs?
+With advice from members of the WMG?

+R/ Yes, financial decisions are made by all OPs.
 They may choose to seek advice from members. - Are the books open to all members of the WMG?

 R/ Summary financial information can be given on request.
-It is the responsibility of the OPs to keep accurate accounting of all finances; organizations are responsible on receiving funds. - While financial clarity and transparency is important, if the WMG does not have anyone paid to do the work of bookkeeping, who does? and what about time and resources (not only financial)? - R/ The work of bookkeeping, accounting is done by each of the organizations as funds are not sufficient in the case of smaller grants; when the grant exceeds USD500,000 then a separate consultant can be hired.
+It is the responsibility of the OPs to keep accurate accounting of all finances, in accordance with WMG grant agreements.
+The grant administrator has final responsibility for reporting on WMG activities and finances. - While financial clarity and transparency is important, if the WMG does not have anyone paid to do the work of bookkeeping, who does? and what about time and resources (not only financial)?
+R/ The work of bookkeeping, accounting for the overall grant is done by the administrator and secretariat.
+The work of specific expense tracking is done by each of the organizations as funds are not sufficient in the case of smaller grants; when the grant exceeds USD500,000 then a separate consultant can be hired.